MDSDSDS/time-travel-myherna3/zine/intro.md

-This is a short phrase time machine.
+This is a long phrase time machine.